iLib-js/ilib-mono/README.md

     or other such localization tool which produces a set of translated resource files.
 VAL is the path to the root of a resource file tree.
 You can specify this option multiple times, once for each resources directory.
+* -legacyilib.
+The flag to indicate assembe the legacy version of ilib
+* --ilibPath or -i.
+Specify the location where the legacy versin of ilib is installed.
+* --ilibincPath or -f.
+Specify name of Javascript file to process.
+If nont given, the current directory is recursively searched for all Javascript files.
+* --outjsFileName or n.
+Specify the resulting assembled output file.

 The output-dir is required and specifies the directory where the output is written.
 If it does not exist, it will be created first.